DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2022-06-28-e-wallets-ecommercecielo.md

 4. Hire Cielo 3.0 as the acquirer;
 5. Integrate with [API E-commerce Cielo](https://developercielo.github.io/en/manual/cielo-ecommerce).

 > **Notice**: The following integration should be used when sending encrypted card data.
-If the merchant sends the authorization request with decrypted card data, please refer to [Decrypted card].
+If the merchant sends the authorization request with decrypted card data, please refer to [Decrypted card](https://developercielo.github.io/en/manual/e-wallets-ecommercecielo#decrypted-card).

 ## PART 1: Configuring the Merchant Identifier